JohnNLP/PhemePlus/README.md

 An evidence downloader will be made available in due course to make this easy.

-Please note that evidence counts will be slightly different to those in the paper, seeing as I had to redo the search process to obtain URLs (rather than articles that can not be shared).
+Please note that evidence counts will be slightly different to those in the paper, seeing as the search process had to be re-performed to obtain URLs (replacing articles which can not be shared).